juanroesel/avalanche-ds/workplan/workplan.md

 ## **EDA and Key Insights**

-I conducted an Exploratory Data Analysis process (see `1-exploratory_data_analysis.ipynb`) and found some insights that could help frame the right technical approach to answer the key questions posited in the interview document.
+I conducted an Exploratory Data Analysis (EDA) process (see `1-exploratory_data_analysis.ipynb`) and found some insights that could help frame the right technical approach to answer the key questions posited in the interview document.

 ### General insights
 * There's a total of 4,608 responses and all have been fully recorded.